-In summary, both $L_{X}-L_{UV}$ relation and $R-L$ relation data provide cosmological constraints, which is encouraging, but they have their own systematic problems that require further study.
-Recently, we analyzed a sample of 58 X-ray detected RM \Mgii\ QSOs \citep{Khadkaetal2023}, from which we measured both $L_{X}-L_{UV}$ relation and $R-L$ relation parameter values that are consistent with values measured using larger samples.
-The goal was to compare cosmological constraints inferred from the QSOs for both these relations.
-A main result of this study was that while the $R-L$ relation measurements favored a smaller $\om$ value consistent with the $\om \sim 0.3$ value measured using better-established cosmological probes data, the $L_{X}-L_{UV}$ relation measurements favored a larger value of $\om$ than the better-established cosmological probes value.
+In summary, both $L_{X}-L_{UV}$ relation and $R-L$ relation data provide cosmological constraints, which is encouraging, but they have their systematic problems that require further study.
+To uncover the systematic issues we looked for a sample of X-ray-detected quasars that have been reverberation-mapped in the UV domain using the \Mgii\ line.
+For a such sample, in principle, both $L_{X}-L_{UV}$ and $R-L$ relations should be applicable.
+To this goal, we provided a sample of 58 X-ray detected RM \Mgii\ QSOs in \citet{Khadkaetal2023}, from which we measured both $L_{X}-L_{UV}$ relation and $R-L$ relation parameter values that are consistent with values measured using larger samples.
+The sample was quite limited but we stress that for each of the sources we could determine the luminosity distance from these two methods independently.
+The goal was to compare cosmological constraints inferred from the QSOs for both of these relations not just in the overall statistical study of two independent samples but for the same sample.
+Using six cosmological models, we found that both $R-L$ and $L_{X}-L_{UV}$ relations are standardizable.
+The main result of this study was that, while the $R-L$ relation measurements favoured a smaller $\om$ value consistent with the $\om \sim 0.3$ value measured using better-established cosmological probes, the $L_{X}-L_{UV}$ relation measurements favoured a value of $\om$ larger than that inferred from the better-established cosmological probes.